As an Airbnb host, it is crucial to have as much possible visibility on your listing and profile as possible.

 - October 1st

-To qualify to become a Superhost, your listing and profile must meet the set requirements by the above-listed dates.
-Airbnb notifies hosts after the assessment is completed of their resulting status and whether or not they have earned the Superhost designation that quarter.
+To qualify to become a Superhost on Airbnb, your listing and profile must meet the set requirements by the above-listed dates.
+Airbnb hosts are notified after the assessment is completed of their resulting status and whether or not they have earned the Superhost designation that quarter.

 As mentioned earlier, Superhosts who maintain the status for 4 consecutive quarters earn an exclusive travel coupon.